oktadev/schematics/README.md

 `npm run test` will run the unit tests, using Jasmine as a runner and test framework.

 `./test-app.sh angular` will create an Angular project with Angular CLI, install this project, and make sure all the project's tests pass.
-Other options include `react`, `react-ts`, `react-native`, `vue`, `vue-ts`, `ionic`, and `ionic-cap`.
+Other options include `react`, `react-ts`, `vue`, `vue-ts`, `ionic`, `ionic-cap`, and `react-native`.

-`./test-all.sh` will test all the options: Angular, React, React with TypeScript, React Native, Vue, Vue with TypeScript, Ionic with Cordova, and Ionic with Capacitor.
+`./test-all.sh` will test all the options: Angular, React, React with TypeScript, Vue, Vue with TypeScript, Ionic with Cordova, Ionic with Capacitor, and React Native.

 ## Publishing